 Playful Hacker: Otacon has a habit of sneaking code into REX that his employer specifically forbid him to.
 In addition to REX's weakpoint (a "character flaw" to give it personality), Otacon also implemented a program to make REX fight like a boxer, using its own body as a weapon.
-The suits didn't approve of risking Metal Gear's delicate sensors, but the program is still in there, as Snake discovers in MGS4.
+The suits didn't approve of risking Metal Gear's delicate sensors, but the program is still in there, as Snake discovers in Metal Gear Solid 4.

 Johnny first appears in Metal Gear Solid as a guard with stomach problems whom Meryl strips and uses his clothes for her escape.
 His grandfather also served as a guard during the Cold War.

-In Guns of the Patriots, he becomes a member of Meryl's Rat Patrol 01.
+In Metal Gear Solid 4, he becomes a member of Meryl's Rat Patrol Team 01.
 He loved Meryl ever since she stripped him in Shadow Moses, and ends up marrying her after admitting his love for her.

 Afraid of Needles: The explanation Johnny gives when revealing why he doesn't have any nanomachines in his body.